Habitat and Conservation

 WILDLIFE SHELTER BELT PLANTING UPDATE

-On April 27, 2014 thirteen volunteers associated with the Rotary Club through Baker College planted over 200 conifers hoping to provide a 'wall' of pines on the north and west boundaries of the designated shelter belt area.
+On April 19, 2014 seventeen cub scouts and a few other volunteers associated with the Rotary Club through Baker College planted over 100 conifers and shrubs to enhance the shelter belt area.

 ARBOR DAY 2010 (April 30)